Does recycling work? It’s a complicated question …

 Wish-cycling.
 So, while we’re throwing items in the recycling bin or diligently bringing them to a recycling center, we may be merely “wish-cycling” – hoping that these items will somehow be recycled.
 Wish-cycled items eventually get sent to the landfill or clog recycling plant machinery.

 Single-Stream vs Dual-Stream

-Dual-stream recycling depends on people sorting recyclables into 1) commingled materials (containers, bottles, cans) and 2) mixed paper (cardboard, paper).
+Dual-stream recycling depends on people sorting their recyclables into commingled materials (containers, bottles, cans) and mixed paper (cardboard, paper).

 Single-stream recycling is meant to encourage people to recycle more.
 Instead of having to sort waste into separate bins, all recyclables are simply thrown in one bin.